microsoft/DirectXTex/README.md

 This code is designed to build with Visual Studio 2017 ([15.9](https://walbourn.github.io/vs-2017-15-9-update/)), Visual Studio 2019, or clang for Windows v9 or later.
 It is recommended that you make use of the Windows 10 May 2020 Update SDK ([19041](https://walbourn.github.io/windows-10-may-2020-update-sdk/)).

 These components are designed to work without requiring any content from the legacy DirectX SDK.
 For details, see [Where is the DirectX SDK?](https://aka.ms/dxsdk).

+> This Xbox variant contains DirectXTexXbox modules for tiling/detiling textures offline for use with Xbox One/Xbox One S, Xbox One X, or Xbox Series X/S. Building and running this code requires access to the Xbox One XDK or Microsoft GDK through the ID@Xbox developer program.

 ## Directory Layout